Treasure-Mayowa/Uber-Transit/README.md

 ...Integrating Uber ridesharing with everyday transit system for Uberland

 ## Description
 Uber Transit is a Django web application that allows users to seamlessly plan their journey by integrating Uber ridesharing service with the public transit system.
-It aims to help fix the first-mile and last-mile problem.
+It aims to help fix the first-mile, last-mile problem in transportation.

 ## Team